 Best scanning software

 The photocopying machine: that chunky, clunky, problem-fraught tower of plastic, is slowly losing its status as the office centerpiece.
-Poly-functional (and more reliable) printers have played their part in displacing this staple of the business world, but so too have software services that can take care of scanning, copying and so much more.
+More reliable multifunctional printers have played their part in displacing this staple of the business world, but so too have software services that can take care of scanning, copying and so much more.

-The opportunity to reduce paperwork and increase productivity has created a sizeable market for tools of this nature, and with so many proliferating in recent years, we’ve rounded up the best of the bunch to help you choose which would be most suitable for your organization.
+The opportunity to reduce paperwork and increase productivity has created a sizeable market for scanning software, and with so many tools of this nature proliferating in recent years, we’ve rounded up the best of the bunch to help you choose which would be most suitable for your organization.

 An excellent OCR tool

-Abbyy is responsible for a number of enterprise-oriented software tools and among them is its platform for document scanning, FineReader, enabling you to edit, review, protect, compare and convert PDFs and scans.
+Abbyy is responsible for a number of enterprise-oriented software tools and among them is its platform for document scanning, FineReader.
+This software lets you edit, review, protect, compare and convert PDFs and scans.

 FineReader calls its OCR (optical character recognition) technology ‘world-leading’ no less, promising accurate conversion of paper documents, scans and PDFs to Word, Excel, searchable PDFs, and other file formats.

 If you’re dealing with scanning on a large scale, the Hot Folder feature is on hand to help schedule batch processing and track documents for conversion with ‘watched’ folders.
-FineReader can recognise a whopping 192 languages, so you should be covered no matter where your documents are coming from.
-Prices start at $118.30 (£88) per year.
+FineReader can recognize a whopping 192 languages, so you should be covered no matter where your documents are coming from.
+Prices start with the Standard software at $199 (£156), and it includes a perpetual license.

 A powerful tool from the software behemoth

-If there’s a software company that knows how to handle a document or two, it’s Adobe, and when it comes to PDFs, you’re in safe hands with Acrobat.
+If there’s a software company that knows how to handle a document or two, it’s Adobe, and when it comes to PDFs, you’re in safe hands with Acrobat DC ,which stands for ‘Document Cloud.’
+After all, just about everyone has used Adobe Acrobat Reader for opening a PDF at some point.

-The platform allows you to create PDFs from just about everywhere: Microsoft Office applications, the camera of your phone, HTML pages, and even from disparate emails, spreadsheets and documents which can be merged and organized into a simple PDF file.
+The platform allows you to create PDFs from just about everywhere: Microsoft Office applications, the camera of your phone when you’re out and about, HTML pages, and even from disparate emails, spreadsheets and documents which can be merged and organized into a simple PDF file.

 Key features include passwords and permission for added security, standardized templates to keep your documents consistent in style, the ability to edit and annotate both normal text and data in tables, a comparing tool to identify differences between different versions of the document, and ‘reverse’ conversions from PDF to Word, Excel and PowerPoint.
 Storing all these converted files is made easier too, thanks to integrations with Dropbox, OneDrive and Box.

 With Adobe Acrobat, scanning your document really is just the beginning, but the caveat with this platform, like so many Adobe tools, is that it doesn’t come cheap.
-For businesses, prices start at $14.99 (£11) per person per month.
+For businesses, prices start at $12.99 (£10) per person per month for the Acrobat Standard DC plan, on an annual subscription.

 Copy complete documents with ease